keptn/lifecycle-toolkit/README.md

 ```

 > **Note**
-Please be aware that if this option is set, adding any additional namespace will
+Please be aware that,if this option is set, adding any additional namespace
-require the helm installation to be updated with the name of the new namespace
-being added to the list.
+requires the helm installation to be updated by adding the name of the new namespace to the list.

 ### Installation without scheduler